Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 \textbf{B4: Ambiguous Reference.} A query references a column that exists in multiple selected tables, but does not explicitly specify the corresponding table.
 For example, the referred column \code{C1} exists in both table \code{T1} and \code{T2}, but the generated SQL query is \code{SELECT C1 FROM T1, T2 ...}, without evidence of the exact table.

-\subsubsection{Logic error.}
+\subsubsection{Logic Error.}

-The SQL query passes schema resolution but contains logic errors which is obvious even unaware of the database and NL question.
+The SQL query passes schema resolution but contains logic errors which are obvious even unaware of the database and NL question.
 We observe 3 types of logic errors.

-\textbf{C1: Implicit Type Conversion.} Database implicitly makes type conversion on data of incompatible type, which typically happens on multi-variate operators and aggregate functions.
-Its automatic conversion mechanism may lead to unexpected results.
-For example, when the \code{DIVIDE} operator calculates two integer numbers, its output, which usually is a float number, will always be converted into an integer number.
+\textbf{C1: Implicit Type Conversion.} Database implicitly converts data to an incompatible type, which typically happens on multi-variate operators and aggregate functions.
+Such automatic conversion mechanism may lead to unexpected results.
 Figure~\ref{fig:Implicit_type_convertion} shows a concrete example.
-The LLM generates a SQL query that performs the division operation between two integer numbers, while it should explicitly turn one of them into float type to ensure a correct response.
+The generated query performs the division operation between two integer numbers, while it should explicitly turn one of them into float type to ensure a float result.
 In this example, the correct response is 1.416, while the SQL query outputs a floored value of 1.

 \textbf{C2: Using = instead of IN.} The \code{=} operator is performed between a single value and a set of values, which actually should be \code{IN} operator.
 In such a case, SQLite will silently take the first element of the set and make the comparison, leading to a stricter condition.
 As shown in Figure~\ref{fig:IN_Eq}, while the sub-query returns two values, only the first one (\ie, \code{'10E'}) becomes the operand of the \code{=} operator.
 Therefore, the main query fails to, but should, retrieve the data entries with value \code{'JUD'}.